BoomNooB/SimpleGoCRUD/README.md

 Before running the unit tests, follow these steps:

-1. Run the following command to generate test data:
-   `go run createInitDataInDB.go`

-3. Copy the generated `customer.db` file to the `./api` folder.

-4. In the test file `api/customer_test.go`, ensure that the variable `record_id` contains an existing ID from the database.
+Assume that you've run the makefile since installation step Before running the test please ensure that the variable `record_id` contains an existing ID from the database in the test file `api/customer_test.go`

-5. Copy the `.env` file to the `./api` folder.

 6. Run the tests using the following command:
-   `go test ./...`
+   `go test ./...` or `go test ./... -cover` if you want to see percent of coverage

 The test coverage of this suite is **83.3%.**